Contact Us

 None of these accomplishments would have been possible without our extremely hardworking and efficient staff.
 So I'd like to introduce the members of the "Robelle Band":

 On "Sales and Admin" is Tammy Roscoe in B.C., also known as the Energizer Bunny.
-Backup singers for Tammy are Fran Glasgow and Bobsy Hendriks who alternate days.
-Together this team handles sales questions, product delivery, invoicing, receivables, and lots more.
+Tammy handles sales questions, product delivery, invoicing, receivables, and lots more.

-Our "Leader" is Bob Green, founder of Robelle and sole owner since David Greer sold his shares.
-Bob tackles challenging programming projects for Qedit and Suprtool, dreams up marketing ideas, writes papers, generates our web site and newsletters, and does the minimum administrative work possible (although it is always too much).
-Bob handles most of the marketing tasks, although he has been outsourcing some of the details to freelancers on elance.com
+Our "Leader" is Bob Green, founder of Robelle and sole owner.
+Bob tackles challenging programming projects for Qedit and Suprtool, dreams up marketing ideas, writes papers, reviews and approves legal issues, leads the band, generates our web site and manages our relationships with other vendors, customers and suppliers.

-Neil, Mary Ann and Bob work out of an office on the island of Anguilla in the Caribbean.
-They keep in touch with the team in B.C. and our worldwide customer base via email, instant messaging, and some use of the telephone.
+Bob works out of an office on the island of Anguilla in the Caribbean.
+He keeps in touch with the team in Canada and our worldwide customer base via email, instant messaging, and some use of the telephone.

 Robelle is well prepared for whatever the future brings and we would like to thank all the customers who have supported us through our restructuring.